Winterton beach has the wonderful advantage of a vast expanse of soft sand which is backed onto by the rolling dunes of the National Nature Reserve.

 Snowdrop Cottage in the village of Winterton on Sea is close to the beach, sleeps 4 and is dog friendly

 These really are fantastic dunes, stretching for as far as the eye can see, extending all the way to Horsey.

 If you want to see the seals, they aren’t actually on Winterton beach but a little further north on the coast at Horsey.
-You can easily walk from this beach to Horsey beach and get the spectacular views of the hundreds of seals basking on the sand, or looking after their pups.
+However, having said that, you will occasionally see a few that come this way.
+You can easily walk from Winterton to Horsey beach and get the spectacular views of the hundreds of seals basking on the sand, or looking after their pups.
 It’s a truly wonderful sight and worth the walk.

 Winterton beach is a perfect traditional family friendly beach, all about sand and sea, not about amusements and arcades.
 It’s also a great dog walking beach with no restrictions, you mustn't forget the pets!